-The domestic workers organisation at national level began with an informal network of associations from various Brazilian states.
+In the 1920s and 30s, black women organised in the Brazilian Black Front for the first time.
+They argued for the recognition and status of paid domestic work, with the same rights and duties as any other work.
+This resulted in the creation of the first association of domestic workers in 1936, by a black communist activist called Laudelina dos Campos Melo.
+Domestic workers' organisation at national level began with an informal network of associations from various Brazilian states.
 This resulted in the creation of a National Front of Domestic Workers in 1981.
 This Front acquired the status of Domestic Workers National Council in 1985.
-In the wake of the end of twenty years of dictatorship, the political freedom to organise in the new democracy gave the movement new impetus.
+In the wake of the end of 20 years of dictatorship, the political freedom to organise in the new democracy gave the movement new impetus.
 The National Federation of Domestic Workers (FENATRAD) was founded in 1997.
 In 1998, this Federation was affiliated to the National Confederation of the Workers of the Commerce and Services (CONTRACS), the Central Workers Union (CUT) and the Latin American and Caribbean Domestic Workers Confederation (CONLACTRAHO).

-From the first domestic worker's association to the recent conquests of FENATRAD, domestic workers organising for rights and recognition have arrived at many crossroads and transformed them into moments of choice, and of power.
+From the first domestic workers' association to the recent conquests of FENATRAD, domestic workers organising for rights and recognition have arrived at many crossroads and transformed them into moments of choice, and of power.
 The story of domestic workers' organising is one of overcoming arduous obstacles, of constructing new pathways for action and building strategic alliances.
-It offers rich lessons about the conquest of rights and the construction of citizenship, and about what can be done to avoid getting caught in the "traffic".
+It offers rich lessons about the conquest of rights and the construction of citizenship, and about what can be done to avoid getting caught in the 'traffic'.